 19.9.
 Annually, the Board of Directors assesses the effectiveness of its work as a collegiate body, as well as that of its Committees and members individually considered, including peer evaluation, as well as the reasonableness of its internal regulations and the dedication and performance of its members, by proposing, if necessary, adequate modifications to its organization and functioning.
 In the case of Conglomerates, the Board of Directors of the parent company requires that the evaluation process is carried out also in the Board of Directors of the Subordinated Companies.
 YES The Board of Directors carries out annual evaluation processes.
-A function of the Board of Directors, according to ISA's Corporate Bylaws, is the organization of the evaluation process in accordance with commonly accepted self-assessment methodologies or the evaluation by external consultants.
+Paragraph 2 of Article 27 from ISA Bylaws establishes that the members of the Board of Directors will self- evaluate according to the mechanisms defined by the Board of Directors, without prejudice to other evaluation mechanisms established by the Board.
+The President of the Board of Directors shall inform the General Meeting of Shareholders, the results of the evaluation.
 2015-03-27 19.10.
 The Board of Directors will alternate the technique of internal self-assessment with the external evaluation carried out by independent advisors.
-YES The Board of Directors periodically alternates self-assessment with external evaluation, which is provided in the Corporate Bylaws and the regulation of the Board of Directors.
+YES The Board of Directors periodically alternates self-assessment with external evaluation, which is provided in paragraph 2 of article 27 of the Corporate Bylaws and the regulation of the Board of Directors (Agreement 105).
+During 2017 there was external evaluation carried out by an independent consultant and its results will be part of the 2017 Integrated Management Report which is presented at the General Meeting of Shareholders.
 2015-03-27 20.1.
 The Regulation of the Board of Directors complements the provisions of the regulatory framework, in relation to the duties and rights of the members of the Board of Directors.
 YES The regulation of ISA's Board of Directors foresees the obligations and specific rights of its members, complementing those established by law.
 Rights and duties are those according to their position as Managers and those provided by Corporate Bylaws.
 2015-07-31 20.2.
 The Regulation of the Board of Directors develops the Company's understanding respect to the duties of the Board members referred to in Recommendation 20.2.
 YES The regulation of the Board of Directors refers to the Corporate Bylaws, in which the duties of the Board members are developed.
-2015-03-27 20.3.
+2009-05-29 2015-03-27 20.3.
 The Regulation of the Board of Directors develops the rights' content of the members of the Board of Directors referred to in Recommendation 20.3.
 YES The regulation of the Board develops the information rights' content, support of experts, adequate remuneration and permanent induction and training.